 FR104, a monoclonal antibody fragment and CD28 antagonist, selectively blunts CD28 co-stimulation while sparing the CTLA-4 co-inhibitory signal.
 The net effect of CD28 antagonism is down regulating effector T-cells while promoting T-Reg activity.

-OSE is pursuing clinical development of FR104 and is currently evaluating the best options for continuing a sustainable development of the product, including worldwide partnering opportunities.
+OSE is pursuing clinical development of FR104 and is currently evaluating the best options for continuing a sustainable development of the product.